ben182/ai-styles/ben-coding-style.md

 ```

 ### Enum-Driven Configuration
-Use enums for type safety and central configuration:
+Use enums for type safety and central configuration instead of arrays or constants:

 ```php
 enum OrderStatus: string